AlayaNetwork/alaya-devdocs/website/docs/JS-SDK.md

 #### web3.platon.personal

-The web3-platon-personal package allows you to interact with the PlatON node’s accounts.
+The web3-platon-personal package allows you to interact with the Alaya node’s accounts.

 Notes: Many of these functions send sensitive information, like password.
 Never call these functions over a unsecured Websocket or HTTP provider, as your password will be sent in plain text!